zeljkofilipin/filipin.eu/_drafts/software-testing-anti-patterns-selenium.md

 tags:  testing wikimedia
 title: Software Testing Anti-patterns - Selenium
 ---
+- I gave a talk during QTE office hours on 2020-04-17, calendar event has video and chat transcript
 - Raise your hand if you have not written a Node/Selenium test?
 - Today we'll cover a couple of examples of tests are written, how they work, what makes a good/bad one.
 Best practices and gotchas.
 - Session will be in two parts.
 Some slides, and then looking at some real code to discuss as example.